t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 ### Styled Components 💅

 One of my favorite things about Emotion is the ability to create "Styled Components", which is not to be confused with another CSS in JS library called "Styled Components" but it was actually inspired by the library.
-To create a styled component you can call styled with a template literal for string styles or a regular function call for object styles.
+To create a styled component you can call <span class='hl-purple'>styled</span> with a template literal for string styles or a regular function call for object styles.
 Styled is capable of styling any component as long as it accepts a className prop.

 ```jsx
 import styled from "@emotion/styled"